How do you talk to a child if you suspect sexual abuse?

-It is important to give children and young adults the opportunity to talk about what's bothering them, says Åse Langballe at the Norwegian Centre for Violence on traumatic stress.
+It is important to give children and young adults the opportunity to talk about what's bothering them, says Åse Langballe at the Norwegian Centre for Violence and traumatic stress.

 “A parent can say, ‘I can see you’re struggling with something.
-Is there anything that is bothering you?’ “
+Is there anything that is bothering you?’ “, she says.

 Langballe has studied how police interrogate children in cases of suspected sexual abuse.
 She has also looked at how these conversations are handled by child welfare services and special education teachers.

 Teachers work closely with children, and if they have a feeling that something is not right, they have to ask the hard questions.

 Langballe tells teachers that there are two ways that they may enter into these conversations.

 “One is where a child says something like for example, ‘Nobody loves me at home’, or ‘I don’t want to go home’."